-2017-18: an administrative assistant is needed for the program to continue to growth.
+2018-19: an administrative assistant is needed for the program to continue to growth.
 Currently all administration of the program is done by one full time faculty.
-This includes, program review, ordering and budget, student tracking, preparation for exam, maintaining accreditation, recruiting, hiring, aid with SLO and curriculum.
+This includes (but not limited to), program review, ordering and budget, student tracking, preparation for exam, maintaining accreditation, recruiting clinical sites, hiring, aid with SLO and curriculum.
 This is in addition to the responsibilities of a full time instructor.
-The program currently has 5 students in externships, 1 student that is still being tracked as they have not taken the exam and at least 9 students ready for externship now and at the end of spring quarter.
+The program currently has 8 students in externships, 2 student that is still being tracked as they have not taken the exam and at least 9 students ready for externship now and at the end of spring quarter.
 There are additional (roughly) 20 students that are still working their way through the academic portion of the program.
 This does not include all the students that are taking courses as prerequisites for the other programs.